abinit/abinit/doc/mkdocs-tutorials/rf1.md

   * trf1_3o_DDB (the derivative database)

 Let us have a look at the output file.
-You can follow the description provided in the [ section 6.2](../../users/generated_files/help_respfn.html#6.2) of the respfn_help file.
-You should be able to find the place where the iterations for the minimisation (with respect to the unique perturbation) take place :
+You can follow the description provided in the [section 6.2](../../users/generated_files/help_respfn.html#6.2) of the respfn_help file.
+You should be able to find the place where the iterations for the minimisation (with respect to the unique perturbation) take place:

           iter   2DEtotal(Ha)       deltaE(Ha) residm    vres2
     -ETOT  1   6.5156050845578     -1.464E+01 1.146E-02 1.947E+02